barbara-benitez/barbara-benitez.github.io/electricity_proj/electricity.md

 ### Clearly, these data exhibit seasonality.
-These models will not be build to incorporate these fluctuations explicitly.
+These models will not be built to incorporate these fluctuations explicitly.

 ## Look at some joint plots with the electricity price